Approximability of dynamical systems between trees of spheres: Bi-critical case

-As $w_0\in [\alpha,\beta]$, it follows that $f_{w_0}$ is conjugated to a rotation.
-If it has not finite order, then the iterates of $B$ are branches attached at the iterates of $f_{w_o}(a_{w_0}(v_0))$ which are all distinct and contains the iterates of $C_d$ which is absurd.
+As $w_0\in [\alpha,\beta]$, it follows that $f_{w_0}$ is conjugate to a rotation.
+If it doesn't have finite order, then the iterates of $B$ are branches attached at the iterates of $f_{w_0}(a_{w_0}(v_0))$ which are all distinct and contains the iterates of $C_d$ which is absurd.
 So $w_0$ has finite order.